BonsaiAI/bonsaiai.github.io/source/includes/inkling2-reference/_curriculums.html.md

 }
 ```

 The `simulator` declaration specifies the simulator name and the types of two input values (the action and configuration).
-It also specifies the type of the simulator's output (the simulator state).
+It also specifies the type of the simulator's output (the observable state).
 In this instance, the configuration type is `BreakoutConfig`.
 The lessons initialize the configuration type of `BreakoutConfig`.

 ```inkling2--code